mckahz/mathsisuseless/haskell/monads/index.md

     bind complex_sqrt

-Is able to take the results from complex_cbrt, apply complex_sqrt to each of them, then flattens the array with concat to get what we'd expect; an array of all 6 of our roots.
+Is able to take the results from complex_cbrt, apply complex_sqrt to each of them, then flattens the list with concat to get what we'd expect; a list of all 6 of our roots.
 Ultimately, what our bind function did was make turn the type of accepted values for complex_sqrt (complex numbers) into the type of output values (list of complex numbers).
 If we had a group of functions that had the same accepted and output values (domain and range), we could use this to bind them all and compose them in whichever way we wanted.